winitzki/scall/tutorial/programming_dhall.md

 This algorithm takes time $O(x / y)$ when computing `unsafeDiv x y`.
 A faster division algorithm (the Egyptian division algorithm) will be implemented later in this book using more advanced techniques.

-### Safe division via dependently-typed evidence
+#### Safe division via dependently-typed evidence

 The function `unsafeDiv` works but produces wrong results when dividing by zero.
 Namely, `unsafeDiv x 0` returns `x`.
 We would like to prevent using that function when the second argument is zero.

-To ensure that we never divide by zero, we may use a technique based on dependently-typed "evidence values".
+To ensure that we never divide by zero, we will use a technique based on dependently-typed "evidence values".

 The first step is to define a dependent type that will be void (with no values) if a given natural number is zero: